vedang/emacs-up/README.md

 3. Better defaults than "pure" Emacs.

-## Things that are in the pipeline
+## Things that are experimental

+These features are turned off by default.

 1. Working and well-tuned configurations for:
    - Java Mode
    - Erlang Mode
+   - Python Programming (ElPy + other minor modes)
+   - Go Programming (Official Modes provided by the Golang Team)
+   - Scheme Programming (Geiser + other minor modes)

 ## Pre-requisites